TheEconomist/the-economist-conquests/README.md

 ### The Economist: Conquest
 # Vladimir Putin is dragging the world back to a bloodier time

-This repository contains data and code to replicate the charts in our international section piece on conquest - and how Vladimir Putin is dragging the world back to a bloodier time.
+This repository contains data and code to replicate the charts in our international section piece on conquest - on how Vladimir Putin is dragging the world back to a bloodier time.

 ## To replicate the analysis, simply download this repository and run the scripts in the "scripts" folder.